Vehicle Permits

 b) The maximum load capacity for a temporary vehicle import is 3.5 tons, not including the weight of the vehicle.

-c) You may tow with your vehicle one to three motorcycles, beach cars or dune buggies, or four-wheel motorcycles or ATVs, equivalent to the number of people traveling inside the vehicle.
+c) You may tow with your vehicle one to three off-road motorcycles, beach cars or dune buggies, or four-wheel motorcycles or ATVs, equivalent to the number of people traveling inside the vehicle.
 You must be able to provide proof of ownership for the vehicles being transported and they must be returned along with the towing or transporting vehicle.

 d) It is not permitted to sell the temporarily imported vehicles on Mexican territory or use them for commercial activities.

-e) The vehicle must be removed from México within the authorized timeframe as stated in the Temporary Import Permit if it was registered using an FMT.
-If it was registered using an FM3, the registration remains valid so long as the FM3 is valid, including renewals.
+e) The vehicle must be removed from México within the authorized timeframe as stated in the Temporary Import Permit if it was registered using a Visitante

 III.
-Service fee:
+Service and bond fees:

-Credit cards:
+Credit and Debit cards:

 • The card must be issued in the importer’s name.